James Cracknell: Biography

+2:43:12, making him one of the fastest notable non-professional marathon runners.

 In 2018, Cracknell enrolled at Peterhouse, Cambridge to study for a MPhil degree in human evolution.
 On 7 April 2019, Cracknell became the oldest competitor, and oldest winner, for Cambridge in the 2019 Boat Race; at the age of 46 he became the oldest rower in the event's history by 10 years.

 In 2019, Cracknell participated in the seventeenth series of Strictly Come Dancing, where he was partnered with professional dancer Luba Mushtuk.
 He was the first celebrity to be eliminated from the show after losing the dance off to David James and Nadiya Bychkova.

 He competed in the third series of Celebrity SAS: Who Dares Wins.
 In 2021, Cracknell again ran the London Marathon with a time of 2:55:39.

 Presenting and journalism

 Cracknell has presented sport on ITV, Channel 4 and BBC.
 He covered The Boat Race 2007 with Mark Durden-Smith for ITV and is the presenter of ITV's coverage of the British Superbike Championship.
 He is also the main presenter of Channel 4's Red Bull Air Race World Series coverage.
 He is a contracted columnist with The Daily Telegraph writing about various topics including sport, motoring, gardening, cookery and others.